momentum-team-1/group-social-e-cards-Brittdog100/README.md

 - `DELETE`: makes the logged in user unfollow the target

 `api/user/<str:username>/friend_list/` - Returns a list of all users the target is following.

+### Authentication (via Djoser)

+`api/auth/users/` - registers a new user.
+Aside from that, behaves the same as `api/user/` but with fewer endpoints

+`api/auth/token/login` - gets an auth token, requires the user's login information to return the token